Low Cortisol Diet Meal Plan: How To Lower Your Cortisol Levels

 Frequently Asked Questions

-How long does it take to see results from a low cortisol diet?
+How long does it take to see results from a low-cortisol diet?

 The time it takes to see results from a low cortisol diet varies from person to person.
 Some people may notice improvements in stress levels, sleep, and overall mood within a few weeks of making dietary changes.
 However, for long-term benefits like stabilized cortisol levels and improved health, it may take 1-3 months of consistent dietary and lifestyle adjustments.